Technical conferences present MONITOOL project and DGT passive sampling in the Canary Islands

 Vanessa Millán (ITC), Jean-Luis Gonzalez (IFREMER) and M. Jesús Belzunce (AZTI) explained to the attendees the main lines of the project, the advantages of passive sampling methods and how DGT sampling has been used in MONITOOL campaigns as well as in other previous case studies.

 DGTs (Diffusive Gradients in Thin Films) were presented in depth to the participants as the passive sampling device used in MONITOOL, and the advantages that could have over other current methods to control heavy metal levels for coastal and transitional waters in the compliance of the Water Framework Directive (WFD).
-Over 250 DGTs have been deployed during the project along the European Atlantic coast, from Canary Islands to Scottish Highlands.
+Over 250 DGTs have been deployed during the project along the European Atlantic coast, from Canary Islands to Scottish Highlands and in Sardinia in the Mediterranean.